 Mirror neurons are also a fascinating area of research when it comes to mental health professionals and counselors.
 It is an important part of a therapist's job to be able to understand what a patient is feeling.
 It can be difficult for patients or clients to put their feelings into words.
 In those cases, counselors often need to be able to interpret non-verbal cues from the individual.

-Mirror neurons are believed by some scientists to provide a biological basis for empathy and social behaviors.
+Some scientists believe mirror neurons provide a biological basis for empathy and social behaviors.
 When we see someone else make a facial expression that we have made before, as an example, we empathize with the emotion associated with that facial expression.
 It is one way we have of interpreting each other's non-verbal cues.